 In the first place, to understand this Microsoft acquisition, one needs to understand Microsoft’s structure and its different operating segments.
 At this time, as per the annual report 2017, they have three operating segments :

 - Productivity & Business Processes: Following Office enterprise/consumer, LinkedIn & Dynamics (CRM & stuff)

 - Intelligent Cloud: Azure, Visual Studio & services for them.

 - More Personal Computing: Windows, devices (Xbox & Surface) and search advertising.

-Since Nadella’s appointment as CEO in 2014, he’s made 3 acquisitions and each of the divisions mentioned below including Github.
+Since Nadella’s appointment as CEO in 2014, he’s made three acquisitions and each of the divisions mentioned below, including Github.

-They also have actively contributed towards open source being largest contributors on Github as of 2017 report :
+They also have actively contributed towards open source, being the largest contributors on Github as of the 2017 report :

-Dot Net is open sourced in 2014 along with lots of ML frameworks, VS code and several other tools.
+Dot Net was open-sourced in 2014, along with many ML frameworks, VS code, and other tools.

 - Their acquisitions are very much in line with Microsoft.
-They has been up to internally for quite some time & results have been encouraging.
+They have been up internally for quite some time & results have been encouraging.

-- So basically they are playing a game between productivity, cloud and leveraging ML wherever possible using data.
-Undoubtedly just the access to the data regarding languages, merge histories, commits etc will be incredibly useful.
-Furthermore to understand and make possible something like commit assist from Ubisoft available on a larger scale.
+- So basically, they are playing a game between productivity, cloud and leveraging ML wherever possible using data.
+Undoubtedly, access to the data regarding languages, merge histories, commits etc, will be incredibly useful.
+Furthermore, to understand and make possible something like commit assist from Ubisoft available on a larger scale.